xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-reimage.md

 </div>

 # Video
-The whole process is illustrated in the following video:
+The whole process takes 15min and is illustrated in this video:

 # Conclusion
 This document covered reimage procedure which can be used to stage or recover an IOS XRv 9000 appliance based on Cisco UCS M7 server.
-While IOS XR 24.4.1 was used to illustrate it, the method will be similar for upcoming software releases.
+While IOS XR 24.4.1 was used to illustrate it, the method will be similar for future software releases.